Trump claims impeachment making him 'stronger,' rails against whistleblower

 “People are angry about it … and it’s made Republicans and people that vote for me, not just Republicans, really angry ... because it's a hoax,” he said.

-The rhetoric shows Trump deploying the same playbook he used during the Mueller investigation into alleged collusion with Russia during the 2016 election.
+The rhetoric shows Trump deploying the same playbook he used during former special counsel Robert S. Mueller's investigation into alleged collusion with Russia during the 2016 election.

 The impeachment inquiry was opened in September after a whistleblower complaint about the now-infamous July 25 phone call between the president and Ukrainian President Volodymyr Zelensky.
 The whistleblower alleged that Trump, during the call, pushed Zelensky to investigate former Vice President Joe Biden and his son Hunter Biden—as military aid to the country was being withheld.